EMBRYOPSIDA Pirani & Prado

 COLCHICACEAE de Candolle, nom. cons.
 Back to Liliales

-Flavones +, steroidal saponins 0; raphides 0; cuticular wax with parallel platelets; leaves conduplicate, midrib + (0); inflorescence various, flowers axillary; T towards base U-shaped and folded around each stamen in bud, connate or not, (A latrorse, introrse), sexine thick, (pollen operculate); (G [2, 4]), styluli +, or style ± branched, or stigma with recurved lobes, wet or dry; ovules 2-many/carpel, ± ascending, orientation various, (unitegmic), micropyle bistomal; antipodal cells multinucleate; capsule septicidal; seeds rounded, strophiole, sarcotesta or aril +; exotesta with thick walls (less so - Colchicum), phlobaphene +; endosperm (with starch), embryo small; chromosomes 1-16 µm long; cotyledon photosynthetic or not, bifacial (ligulate).
+Flavones +, steroidal saponins 0; raphides 0; cuticular wax with parallel platelets; leaves conduplicate, blade with midrib (0), base sheathing; inflorescence various, flowers axillary; T towards base U-shaped and folded around each stamen in bud, connate or not, (A latrorse, introrse), sexine thick, (pollen operculate); (G [2, 4]), styluli +, or style ± branched, or stigma with recurved lobes, wet or dry; ovules 2-many/carpel, ± ascending, orientation various, (unitegmic), micropyle bistomal; antipodal cells multinucleate; capsule septicidal; seeds rounded, strophiole, sarcotesta or aril +; exotesta with thick walls (less so - Colchicum), phlobaphene +; endosperm (with starch), embryo small; chromosomes 1-16 µm long; cotyledon photosynthetic or not, bifacial (ligulate).

 15[list]/245 - six tribes below.
 Temperate to tropical, but not in South America (map: see Meusel et al. 1965; Fl.
 Austral.
 46. 1986; Hong 1993; Nordal et al. 2001; del Hoyo & Pedrola-Monfort 2006, 2008).

-Rhizomes +; leaves 2-ranked, (pseudopetiole +); inflorescence umbellate or flowers single, axillary; flowers campanulate, pendulous; pollen disulcate; nucellar cap massive; fruit septicidal, or a berry; endotesta enlarged; n = 7, 8, chromosomes 5-16 µm long.
+Rhizomes +; leaves 2-ranked, (petiole +); inflorescence umbellate or flowers single, axillary; flowers campanulate, pendulous; pollen monoporate or disulcate; nucellar cap massive; fruit septicidal, or a berry; endotesta enlarged; n = 7, 8, chromosomes 5-16 µm long.

 2/15: Disporum (10).
 W. and E. North America, East Asia to W. Malesia.